 When did you clean your tent last?
 After the last camping, right?

 Well, maybe the tent still remains clean in the outer portion.
 But there’s a considerable possibility that mold starts growing in your tent.

-Most of the time, we don’t take proper care of our occasionally used items like tents, boots, gloves, camping gears, or other sporting items.
+Most of the time, we don’t take proper care of our occasionally used items like patio furniture, tents, boots, gloves, camping gears, or other sporting items.
 Storing those staff in the sealed compartment increases the possibility of growing mold.

 Try to clean the occasionally used item regularly and also don’t store those into a sealed compartment.